Strother Martin

-Strother Douglas Martin Jr. (March 26, 1919 – August 1, 1980) was an American character actor who often appeared in support of John Wayne and Paul Newman and in Western films directed by John Ford and Sam Peckinpah.
+Strother Douglas Martin Jr. (March 26, 1919 – August 1, 1980) was an American actor, who appeared in over 170 film and television productions between 1950 and 1980, mainly in character roles.
+He often appeared in support of John Wayne and Paul Newman, and in Westerns directed by John Ford and Sam Peckinpah.
+He was nominated for a Golden Globe Award for his role on the television legal drama Hawkins (1973–74).